MHR-X/SentinelCore/README.md

 I am a cybersecurity enthusiast focused on:

 * Malware behavior analysis
+* Focus on developing malware
+* Focus on teaching how to develop malware securely
+* Focus on teaching hacking in secure environments
 * Understanding attacker logic
 * Building strong defensive knowledge